Experiencing an emergency? Come to the Providence ER.

 Ph: (803) 865-4530 Click here for directions.

 Having chest pains?

 Our downtown Heart Hospital is an Accredited Chest Pain Center and a leader in cardiac care.
 Our door to balloon time (the time from entry to angioplasty) is only 60 minutes, when the national recommendation is ninety minutes or less.
 As a result of our STEMI hotline, our staff is often called on to provide education to other facilities about best practices when handling these cardiac events.

 Providence understands the need for rapid response.
+Our rapid assessment procedure helps to ensure that, while the most life-threatening patients are seen first, all patients are seen as soon as possible.
+As a result, Providence Health's ER wait times are shorter than the state average.
 Our "pull to full" policy lets us bring you directly to a room if available, and bedside registration quickens your access to needed care.
-At Providence, you will be seen by a strong clinical staff with excellent round-the-clock ancillary departments including labs and x-ray.
+At Providence, you will be seen by a strong clinical staff with excellent 24/7 ancillary departments including labs and x-ray.

 While Urgent Care Centers are a great option for illness and minor injury, many conditions should be seen in an emergency room.

 Go to the ER if you experience: